SecureBoost+: Large Scale and High-Performance Vertical Federated Gradient Boosting Decision Tree: Proposed SecureBoost+ Framework

-As a result, in the vertical federated learning scenario, we need to design a new structure that supports encryption, decryption of \textbf{g}, \textbf{h} vectors, and support operations in the histogram computation, histogram subtraction, and split-info building.
+As a result, in the vertical federated learning scenario, we need to design a new structure that supports encryption, decryption of \textbf{g}, \textbf{h} vectors, and support operations in the histogram calculation, histogram subtraction, and split-info building.

-To fulfill this requirement, we design a Multi-Class packing algorithms based on our cipher-optimization framework.
+To fulfill this requirement, we design a Multi-Class packing algorithms based on our ciphertext optimization framework.
 Remind that $b_{gh}$ represent the plaintext bit length for a pair of $g$, $h$.
 For a HE schema that has a plaintext space of $\iota$ bits, and we have $k$ classes in total, we can pack:

 classes in a ciphertext, and in total we need: